Karen Wadleigh

 Obituary

 Karen Wadleigh, 84, of Mitchell, formerly of Mt.
 Vernon, SD, fell peacefully asleep in death on Saturday, March 7, 2026, at her home in Mitchell under hospice care.
-Memorial service will be 2:00 PM Saturday, March 21, at Kingdom Hall of Jehovah’s Witness in Mitchell.
+Memorial service will be 2:00 PM Saturday, March 21, at Kingdom Hall of Jehovah’s Witnesses in Mitchell.
+Burial will be in the Mount Vernon Cemetery in Mount Vernon.

 Karen and Richard moved to Denver, Colorado, where they enjoyed camping in the mountains and studying the Bible.
 Karen dedicated her life to her God, Jehovah, and was baptized as one of Jehovah’s Witnesses on July 16, 1976.
 In 1979, Karen and Richard, along with their children Shawn and Sarah, moved to a farm outside of Mt.
 Vernon, SD.
 She remained there for almost 50 years.